jessietrudeau/jessietrudeau.github.io/_pages/research.md

 ## in progress

-**Strategic Cartography: How Map-Making Enables or Obstructs Social Inclusion** (with Ana Paula Pellegrino)
+**Strategic cartography: how map-making enables or obstructs social inclusion** (with Ana Paula Pellegrino)

 <details>